tigerfarm/tigcall/README.md

     https://davidapp.herokuapp.com/

 1. Enter a Client ID, example your first name.
-Enter your Token password.
+Enter the password (the value of your environment variable, TOKEN_PASSWORD).
 2. Click Refresh token.
 The message, Token refreshed, is displayed.
 3. In the "Call to" field, enter: support.
 Select Call to type: Conference.
 4. Click Call, and you will be connect to the Twilio conference named, support.